 Bob gulped down some beer and shoved a handful of fries into his mouth.
 “Hey, remember the last time we came here?
 The bouncer launched some douchebag off the steps outside and into the street.”

-“Oh yeah, that was hilarious,” Lighthouse responded.
+“Oh yeah, that was hilarious,” Magnum responded.
 “No offense, Zabka, but I’m shocked that’s never happened to you.”

 Zabka threw his arms up and leaned in.
-“Who’s got the balls to try to throw ME out?!”
+“Someone’s got the balls to try to throw ME out?!”
 He looked around.
-“Show me!
-I dare someone!”
+“Who?!
+I dare ’em!”

 Bob paid no attention to Zabka’s outburst.
 “Actually, I’m surprised they didn’t toss you outta Third Base last night.
 What a shitshow.”

-“Please,” Zabka scoffed.
+“Pfff,” Zabka scoffed.
 “They’d never.
+They love me there.
 Plus most of that had nothing to do with me.”

-Lighthouse shook his head.
-“Yesterday was a fiasco.”
+Magnum shook his head.
+“Yesterday — everything — was a fiasco.”

 “Fiasco isn’t quite the right word… It was a clusterfuck.”
 Bob studied his scraped knuckles.
 “One huge clusterfuck.”

 “Sure.
 How about hangovers?”
 Bob finished his beer and raised the bottle.
-“Hair of the dog.”
+“And hair of the dog.”

 “More like shit of the dog.
 Dog shit — that’s what I feel like.
 So no, I don’t want to talk about hangovers.”

-“Yeah, I think the first game is tomorrow.”
-Zabka picked up his fork and speared a piece of chicken along with his next helping of salad.
-“But I don’t know how they get motivated.
-After losing three Super Bowls in a row, it’s gotta be tough.”
-As he gnawed on the meat, his face turned green.
-He spit the chicken out onto the table and inspected the flesh.
+Zabka picked up his fork.
+“Fuck Miami.”
+He then speared a piece of chicken along with his next helping of salad.
+“And fuck Marino.”
+As he gnawed on the meat like it was a piece of gum, his face turned green.
+He spit the chicken onto the table, inspected its pink flesh, and dry-heaved.
 “What the fuck?!
-It’s pink inside!”
+It’s raw inside!”

 Their waitress heard the commotion and hustled over.
 “Is there a problem with your order?”

 “A problem?!
-You’re damn right there’s a problem!
+You’re goddamn right there’s a problem!
 The chicken is under-fucking-cooked!”

 “I’m so sorry.
 Let me take care of that and get you a new salad.”